 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Talk to your doctor before getting flu shots or other vaccines while you are receiving carboplatin.
+- Talk to your doctor before you get a flu shot or other vaccine while you are receiving carboplatin.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, hearing problems, or an infection of any kind.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, hearing problems, or an infection of any kind.
 Tell your doctor if you have been around anyone who has chickenpox or any other infections.
 Stay away from anyone who has recently received an oral polio vaccine.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.